signetlabdei/sem/docs/getting-started.rst

   Running simulations: 100% 1/1 [00:10<00:00, 10.81s/simulation]

-The `run_simulations` method automatically queries the database looking for an appropriate `RngRun` value that has not yet been used, and runs the requested simulations.
+As simulations are run, the results are also saved in the campaign database, at the previously specified `campaign_dir` path.
+The `run_simulations` method automatically queries the database looking for a seed that has not yet been used to ensure the randomness of simulations, and runs the requested simulations.
 After the simulation finishes, the results (i.e., any generated output files and the standard output) are added to the database and can be retrieved later on.
 A progress bar is displayed to indicate progress and give an estimate of the remaining time.

 Multiple simulations corresponding to the exploration of a parameter space can be easily run by employing the `list_param_combinations` function, which can